typedb/typedb-studio/.github/PULL_REQUEST_TEMPLATE.md

 - how it's expected to behave, and
 - how it relates to the adjacent methods/classes/packages it interacts with.

-This would allow the reviewer to understand your intentions in the code much better.
+This would allow the review to understand your intentions in the code much better.
 If you're adding new classes, make sure these explanations are also included in the class header comments.
 Last but not least, please reference the GitHub issues to be automatically closed, such like 'closes #number'. }